Contaminated Multivariate Time-Series Anomaly Detection with Spatio-Temporal Graph Conditional Diffusion Models: Proposed Method

 \subsection{Decontaminator}

-\textbf{Masking Strategies.} \b{Following the practical scenarios when collecting normal data, in this paper, we assume that} \s{In a contaminated dataset,} the number of normal samples significantly outweighs the number of abnormal events. \b{Considering this assumption, when we mask a portion of $X_{\text{train}}$, there is a likelihood of removing both abnormal and normal patterns.
-Nonetheless, due to the predominant presence of normal data in $X_{\text{train}}$, the omission of certain normal patterns is not likely to yield detrimental consequences as the substantial amount of remaining normal data can adequately compensate for the masked portions.
-Conversely, the act of masking has the advantageous outcome of diminishing the proportion of anomalies.
-This effect is beneficial for the downstream module as it facilitates the learning process of variable dependencies that characterize the underlying behavior of normality.}
+This module incorporates masking strategies and an S4-based conditional diffusion model.
+As no information about anomalies is provided during training, we propose masking strategies to decontaminate the input data.
+The diffusion model is then deployed to rectify anomalies, with S4 - a noise estimator included to ensure that long-range intra-variable dependencies are effectively captured.
+Notably, we introduce a pioneering concept in the diffusion field, i.e., minimizing the noise error on masked portions for a simpler and more streamlined training process.
+The decontaminated data is then obtained by a \emph{single} step during the reverse process, which is a fast data preparation for subsequent modules – a significant advantage for practical applications.

-\s{Hence, masking the time \b{stamps} or segments \b{can} partially remove the abnormal patterns present in $X_{\text{train}}$, while it helps the model to focus on learning essential and consistent patterns that characterize the underlying behavior of normal data.}
+\textbf{Masking Strategies.} Following the practical scenarios, we assume that normal samples significantly outnumber anomalies.
+When masking a portion of $X_{\text{train}}$, both normal and abnormal patterns might be removed.
+As normal data predominates in $X_{\text{train}}$, omitting some normal patterns is not likely to yield detrimental consequences as the substantial amount of remaining normal data can compensate for masked portions.
+Conversely, masking can help reducing the proportion of anomalies.
+This benefits the downstream module as it facilitates the learning process of variable dependencies that characterize the underlying behavior of normality.